cs980407/Digital_Thermometer/README.md

 Figure 10 show the result of hardware connection dht11 sensor.
-As seen in the 4 7-segment LED display, the humidity level is 79% and the temperature is 28°C. The green LED is not lighting up because the temperature is lower than 30°C. This indicates that there is no signal to switch on air-conditioner.
+As seen in the 4 7-segment LED display, the humidity level is 79% and the temperature is 28°C. The green LED is not lighting up because the temperature is lower than 30°C. This indicates that there is no signal given to switch on air-conditioner.